ju-c/stars/README.md

 - [django-crispy-forms/crispy-bootstrap5](https://github.com/django-crispy-forms/crispy-bootstrap5) - Bootstrap5 template pack for django-crispy-forms
 - [danjac/radiofeed-app](https://github.com/danjac/radiofeed-app) - Simple podcast aggregator
 - [life-itself/web3](https://github.com/life-itself/web3) - Making sense of web3 & crypto.
 Introduction to key concepts and ideas.
 Rigorous, constructive analysis of key claims pro and con.
 A look at the deeper hopes and aspirations.
-- [epicserve/django-base-site](https://github.com/epicserve/django-base-site) - The Django Base Site is a Django site that is built using the best Django practices and comes with all the common Django packages that you need to jumpstart your next project.
 - [farridav/django-jazzmin](https://github.com/farridav/django-jazzmin) - Jazzy theme for Django
 - [wsvincent/awesome-django](https://github.com/wsvincent/awesome-django) - A curated list of awesome things related to Django